nanocurrency/nano-docs/docs/node-implementation/blocks.md

 ## Block publishing and propagation

-Blocks are initially broadcast and propagated across the network to different type of Representatives and nodes based on the blocks status.
+Blocks are initially broadcast and propagated across the network to different types of nodes based on the blocks status.
 Some basic rules are listed below:

 - Nodes initially publish new blocks on the live network to **all Principal Representatives they can connect to** and a subset of Non Principal Representative nodes.
 - When a new block is processed on a node that is not a known fork, or is a known fork but the block becomes the new winner on an election, nodes will republish that block to `sqrt(peers)`.